 Worried about competitors clicking on your ads?
 Worried about employees clicking on your ads?
 You can prevent this issue by using IP exclusions.

-Wrap Up on Your AdWords Audit
+Wrap Up on Your Google Ads Audit

 This article was intended to give you a pretty in-depth list of things you can check to assess the performances slash effectiveness of a Google Ads account.

-Remember to focus on the metrics and settings that matter–because ultimately, if you’re doing everything on this list, but your campaigns are still not ROI positive, you may need to go back to the drawing board and rethink your PPC strategy.
+Remember to focus on the metrics and settings that matter.
+Ultimately, if you’re doing everything on this list but your campaigns aren’t producing an ROI, you may need to go back to the drawing board and rethink your PPC strategy.

 At the same time, if you’re not doing everything on this list but are still ROI-positive, you’re in good shape and can use this information to scale up and improve.